 My main interest is global social change, especially in the substantive areas of development, population, and environment.

-My recent research focuses on international migration.
+Much of my research has focused on international migration.
 This work investigates migration as both a cause and consequence of global political-economic dynamics.

 I am also working on several related projects that explore relationships between populations and their natural environments.
 This work focuses more specifically on the multiple intersections between water, agriculture, and local social structures in a broader context of long-term, global change.